 Greenhouse gases build up in the atmosphere mainly due to the burning of fossil fuels - coal, oil and gas - and by cutting down forests.
 Greenhouse-gas levels have rocketed in the last 100 years.

-The latest climate change science
+Climate change science

-For more information about the science behind climate change, The Intergovernmental Panel on Climate Change (IPCC) releases updates on the latest climate change science and what this means for the world, and in the UK the Committee on Climate Change provides independent advice to government on building a low-carbon economy and preparing for climate change
+For more information about the science behind climate change, The Intergovernmental Panel on Climate Change (IPCC) releases updates on the latest climate change science and what this means for the world, and in the UK the Committee on Climate Change provides independent advice to government on building a low-carbon economy and preparing for climate change.

 Impacts of climate change we are already seeing and experiencing.